sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 - A new user can open the app and start a Welsh spelling session instantly.
 - A returning user is shown a smart next recommendation.
-- A struggling user is encouraged to review difficult words only when difficult words currently exist.
+- A struggling user is encouraged to review difficult words only when dialect-eligible difficult words currently exist.
 - The practice screen behaves smoothly and clearly.
 - Word lists can contain more than 10 words and are practised over multiple sessions.
 - The app tracks local progress.